kevbuh/froog/README.md

 maybe but i think it would be fun to create a machine learning framework with the best parts of tinygrad and tensorflow js and pytorch.

 Why Javascript?
+JS for backend, for database, for frontend, for mobile apps, for desktop apps, and yes, for AI.
+One language to rule them all.

 - First of all, JavaScript is the most commonly used programming language on the planet, and you can do anything in js
 - JavaScript enables zero-download demonstrations that will allow researchers to share their models and results more easily with a large audience.
 This will be important as ai/ml starts getting integrated into everday life with everyday people
 - JavaScript runs client-side, which will reduce the cost associated with hosting model-running servers
 - Opens new horizons for apps that you can build.
 Rather than being limited to deploying Python code on the server for running your ML code, you can build single-page apps, or even browser extensions that run interesting algorithms, which can give you the possibility of developing a completely novel use case!
 - Asynchronous programming.
 This opens the door for many types of backend implementations (including those that either JIT compile or download operator implementations on the fly).
 - In-place operations

+Summary
+JS lots of graphing libraries, ease of use, access to TensorFlow, and portability.

+NPM
+npm is a pain. lets just make everything we need from scratch——apple style. scientific/numbers/data libraries, the whole package

 Speed
 - Despite a JS frontend, implementing compute-heavy operators in pure JavaScript is likely insufficient for general usability.